walterxie/MEP-tutorial/README.md

 Click on the `Trace` tab and look at the raw trace plot.

 <figure>
-	<a name="fig:Tracer2"></a>
 	<img style="width:80.0%;" src="figures/Tracer2.png" alt="Tracer2">
 	<figcaption>Figure 12: A screenshot of Tracer for a long chain length.</figcaption>
 </figure>
 <br>

-We have chosen options that produce 12000 samples and with an ESS of about `253` there is still auto-correlation between the samples but `>200` effectively independent samples will now provide a very good estimate of the posterior distribution.
+We have chosen options that produce the same number of samples but with an better ESS.
+There is still auto-correlation between the samples but `>200` effectively independent samples will now provide a very good estimate of the posterior distribution.
 There are no obvious trends in the plot which would suggest that the MCMC has not yet converged, and